 - The pain does not go away after several weeks.

-The following steps may lower your risk of a sprain:
+The following steps may lower your risk for a sprain:

 - Wear protective footwear during activities that place stress on your ankle and other joints.